Distributed Wasserstein Barycenters via Displacement Interpolation: Proposed algorithm and analysis

+We focus on the following class of measures that form a \emph{compatible collection} (based on~\cite[Definition~2.3.1]{VMP-YZ:20}): a collection of absolutely continuous measures $\C\subset\PPd$ where for all $\nu,\mu,\gamma\in\mathcal{C}$, we have $T_{\gamma}^\mu\circ T_{\nu}^\gamma=T_{\nu}^\mu$.
+It is known that a displacement interpolation between any two absolutely continuous measures results in a curve of absolutely continuous measures~\cite{FS:15}.
+This motivates the following definition: we say a compatible collection is \emph{closed under interpolation} whenever the union of this set and any measure resulting from the displacement interpolation between any of its elements results in another compatible collection with the same property.

-\begin{theorem}[Wasserstein barycenters for absolutely continuous measures in $\PPd$] Consider initial measures $\{\mu_{i,0}\}_{i\in V}$ that are absolutely continuous with respect to the Lebesgue measure and that form a compatible collection.
+\begin{theorem}[Wasserstein barycenters for absolutely continuous measures in $\PPd$] Consider initial measures $\{\mu_{i,0}\}_{i\in V}$ that are absolutely continuous with respect to the Lebesgue measure and that form a compatible collection closed under interpolation.
 Let $\gamma\in\{\mu_{i,0}\}_{i\in V}$. \begin{enumerate} \item Consider the directed PaWBar algorithm with an underlying strongly connected digraph $G$; then, with probability one, for any $i\in V$,

 where the absolutely continuous measure $\mu_{\infty}=\left(\sum^n_{j=1}\lambda_j T_{\gamma}^{\mu_{j,0}}\right)_{\#}\gamma$ is the barycenter

 with $\lambda=(\lambda_1,\dots,\lambda_n)^\top$ being a random convex vector satisfying $\prod^\infty_{\tau=1}A(\tau)=\vect{1}_n\lambda^\top$ with probability one. \item Consider the symmetric PaWBar algorithm with an underlying connected undirected graph $G$; then, with probability one, for any $i\in V$,